You Are Children of Light

 Brothers, even if a man is caught in some fault, you who are spiritual must restore such a one in a spirit of gentleness, looking to yourself so that you also aren’t tempted.

-Bear one another’s burdens, and so fulfill the law of the Anointed.
+Bear one another’s burdens, and so fulfill the whole law of the Anointed.

 A New Creation

-For he who sows to his own flesh will from the flesh reap corruption.
-But he who sows to the Spirit will from the Spirit reap eternal life.
+He who sows to his own self-interest will reap corruption.
+But he who sows to following the Spirit will reap eternal life.

-Let’s not be weary in doing good, for we will reap in due season if we don’t give up.
+Do not tire of doing good, for we will reap in due season if we don’t give up!

 See with what large letters I write to you with my own hand.

-For even they who receive circumcision don’t keep the law themselves, but they desire to have you circumcised, so that they may boast in your flesh.
+For even they who receive circumcision don’t keep the law themselves, but they desire to have you circumcised, so that they may boast in your face.

-But far be it from me to boast except in the Tau of our Master Jesus the Anointed, through which the world has been executed to me, and I to the world.
+Far be it from me to boast except about the Tau of our Master Jesus the Anointed, through which the world has been transformed.

 For in the Anointed Jesus neither is circumcision anything, nor uncircumcision, but a new creation.

-As many as walk by this rule, peace and mercy be on them, and on God’s Israel.
+As many as walk by this rule, peace and mercy be on them, especially on God’s Israel.

 From now on, let no one cause me any trouble, for I bear the marks of the Master Jesus branded on my body.

 The grace of our Master Jesus the Anointed be with your spirit, brothers.
-Amen.
+AMN (אמנ)

 All Things Are Yours